AlexanderBiba/esp32-dotmatrix-wifi-clock/README.md

    - To view the serial output for debugging, click on the `PlatformIO: Serial Monitor` button or use the command `PlatformIO: Monitor` from the command palette.

 Your Digital Weather Clock should now be running, displaying the current time, date, and weather information on the MAX7219 8x8 dot matrix display modules.

+## Web UI Control Interface

+The Digital Weather Clock includes a web-based user interface to control and configure various settings.
+This interface can be accessed through a browser by navigating to the ESP32's IP address on your local network.
+Below are the features and settings available through the Web UI:

+### Features

+- **General Settings:**

+  - Timezone: Select the appropriate timezone from a dropdown list.
+  - Brightness: Adjust the display brightness.

+- **Weather Settings:**

+  - Weather Location: Set the latitude and longitude for the weather data.
+  - Weather Units: Choose between Celsius and Fahrenheit for temperature display.

+### Accessing the Web UI

+1. Connect the ESP32 to your local WiFi network.
+2. Determine the IP address assigned to the ESP32 (this can typically be found in your router's connected devices list or through serial monitor output).
+3. Open a web browser and navigate to `http://digikey.local`.
+   - If using more than 1 clock, navigate to `http://<ESP32_IP_ADDRESS>``.

+### Using the Web UI

+- **General Settings:**

+  - Select your timezone from the dropdown list and click `Set`.
+  - Enter a brightness level (0-15) and click `Set` to adjust the display brightness.

+- **Weather Settings:**

+  - Enter the latitude and longitude for your location and click `Set`.
+  - Select either Celsius or Fahrenheit for the temperature units and click `Set`.

+This user-friendly interface simplifies the process of configuring and controlling the Digital Weather Clock, making it accessible even to users with minimal technical expertise.

 ## Libraries Used